cortiz313/cortiz313/README.md

 - 👋 Hi, I’m Christian
 - 👀 I’m interested in programming, boxing/martial arts, traveling, and fitness
-- 🌱 I’m currently learning Computer Science at FIU, and I am a TA for Programming 2
+- 🌱 I’m currently a Computer Science student at FIU, and I am a TA for Data Structures
-- 💞️ I’m looking to collaborate on projects with real world applications
 - 📫 You can reach me via email c.ortiz313@gmail.com

 <!---